Entertainment (2014 film): Plot

 Saakshi and her father visit Akhil at the mansion and learn that Entertainment is the heir, leading Saakshi's father to declare that she will never marry Akhil.
 At this time, two brothers, Karan and Arjun Johri, second cousins of Johri, escape from jail.
 They plan to kill Akhil, believing the dog will die soon, thus inheriting the fortune themselves.
 While Akhil attempts to kill Entertainment, Karan and Arjun try to kill Akhil by drowning him in a thinly iced lake.
 Both brothers hit the ground simultaneously, causing Akhil to nearly fall in, but Entertainment saves him and falls into the lake instead.
 Despite Akhil's efforts, he fails to save Entertainment, but the dog survives.

 Akhil realises his mistake, befriends Entertainment, and leaves the mansion.
 Karan and Arjun illegally acquire the property from Entertainment using their legal connections.
 Akhil learns of this and vows to retrieve the property for Entertainment.
 His strategy is to divide and conquer the brothers.
-He gets a job as a servant at the mansion, now owned by Karan and Arjun, and tries to split the brothers by introducing Saakshi, who pretends to love each brother separately.
+He is hired as a servant at the mansion, now owned by Karan and Arjun, and tries to split the brothers by introducing Saakshi, who pretends to love each brother separately.
 The scheme fails.

 Akhil then creates a false impression of Entertainment's ghost, causing the brothers to quarrel and accuse each other of disguising as the dog.
 Akhil's friends secretly tape their conversation, but the CD drops accidentally, and Karan and Arjun realise Akhil's plan.
 Entertainment runs with the CD, and Karan, Arjun, and their gang chase the dog, Akhil, and his friends.
 Akhil manages to defeat them.
 Later, Karan shoots at Akhil, but Entertainment takes the bullet.
-Akhil, enraged, beats up Karan and Arjun.
+Akhil, enraged, thrashes Karan and Arjun.

 Entertainment is taken to the hospital but cannot be revived.
 In a fit of anger, Akhil punches Entertainment, inadvertently saving him.
 Karan and Arjun apologise to Entertainment, who forgives them.
-Saakshi's father consents to Akhil and Saakshi's marriage, while Entertainment marries a female dog in the same ceremony.
+Saakshi's father consents to Akhil and Saakshi's marriage, while Entertainment marries a female dog in the same ceremony, and even Jugnu marries another woman in a scene.
 The film concludes with Mr and Mrs Johri living happily with Mr and Mrs Entertainment and their children, delivering a social message: Love your pets, and they will entertain you all your life.